walterhiggins/WMPJS/README.md

 * The statement creates a single object.
 Like many statements in Javascript, it can span more than one line.
 Having the object definition span more than one line makes the code more readable.
 * The *noises* object has the following keys: cat, chicken, cow, horse, pig, sheep, wolf.
 Keys are always on the left hand side in an object literal.
 * The keys do not need to have quote marks around them but if the key contains whitespace - for example 'ender dragon' (the space between 'ender' and 'dragon' is whitespace) - then it should be enclosed in either single or double quotes.
-* You cannot use javascript keywords as keys in an object so the literal values *true*, *false*, *default* etc can't be used.
+* You cannot use Javascript keywords as keys in an object so the literal values *true*, *false*, *default* etc can't be used.
 * Keys must be of type number or string.
 You cannot have another object as a key in an object - you can however have another object as a value in an object.
 * Values in objects *can* be of any type - even functions and other objects!
 When an object contains another object as a value, that value is called a nested object.
 We'll see an example of a nested object later.
 * Every key-value pair must be separated with a single comma `,`.
 Try to avoid putting an extra comma at the end of the last key-value pair.
 There is no comma after the last key-value pair `wolf: sounds.wolfBark` because it is not needed and some versions of Javascript will report an error if they see an extra comma just before the closing curly bracket `}`.